josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🪞_the_illusion_of_choice.md

 ### 🎭 Performative Autonomy

-- Allowed to be “noisy enough if you ask nicely”
+- Allowed to be “noisy enoughy” if you “ask nicely”
 - Groomed into roles of **contained rebellion** — spotlighted but never allowed to break the frame
 - Liberation dressed in bureaucracy: the cage is now open-plan